LoTuGar/Depressurizer/README.md

  - **User Score:** This lets you categorize games based on user recommendations on the Steam store.
 To use this method, you must create a set of categories to assign, and define the criteria for a game to be placed in that category.
 Each game will only be assigned to the category for the first rule that matches it.
 If a game does not match any rules, it will not be assigned to a category.

  - **HLTB:** This lets you categorize games based on the times from http://howlongtobeat.com/ which indicate how long it takes to beat a game.
 To use this method, you must create a set of categories to assign, and define the criteria for a game to be placed in that category.
 Each game will only be assigned to the category for the first rule that matches it.
 If a game does not match any rules, it will not be assigned to a category.
+HLTB is not automatically scraped, you must first open the database editor and select games, then press Update from HLTB.

  - **DevPub:** Categorize games based on their Developers and/or Publishers.